cytoscape/cx/README.md

-JSON I/O package for Cytoscape 3.
+CX I/O package for Cytoscape 3.3.0
-This feature will be available as a part of 3.1 core.
+This needs cxio.